The Institute of Cast Metals Engineers is committed to protecting and respecting your privacy.

 We may share your information with selected third parties.
 We share your personal data with your consent or as necessary to complete any transaction or provide any product you have requested or authorised.
 When you provide payment information we will share payment data with banks and other entities that process payment transactions or provide other financial services, and for fraud prevention and credit risk reduction.

-We will share your information with third parties to carry out a service, for example sending you a copy of the Member’s journal, publishing an article, committee correspondence, because you are a registrant on the Engineering Council’s Register of Professional Engineers or are seeking registration (as ICME is a professional body), to external governing bodies (as ICME is a provider of training) or to process your application for membership.
+We will share your information with third parties to carry out a service, for example sending you a copy of the Member’s journal, publishing an article, committee correspondence, because you are a registrant on the Engineering Council’s Register of Professional Engineers or are seeking registration (as ICME is a professional body), to external governing bodies- and Training Associates (as ICME is a provider of training) or to process your application for membership.
 Deceased member’s details maybe passed on for the purpose of obituaries but this will not be done without the consent from the immediate family.

 We also share personal data with vendors or agents working on our behalf for the purposes described in this statement.
 For example, companies we’ve hired to provide customer service support or assist in protecting and securing our systems and services may need access to personal data to provide those functions.
 In such cases, these companies must abide by our data privacy and security requirements and are not allowed to use personal data they receive from us for any other purpose.